Here are 38 African American children’s movies that show us in leading roles defying the odds of society.

 The Boondocks (2005) Available at the Library

-Based on the comic strip, Huey and Riley (voices by Regina King) move away from the city and out to the suburbs with their irascible grandfather.
+Based on the comic strip, Huey and Riley (voiced by Regina King) move away from the city and out to the suburbs with their irascible grandfather.
 Biting socio-political commentary ensues.

 The Fits (2015) Available at the Library